Roxy7074/Roxy7074/README.md

 - Im currently studying the software engineering foundations for LLM-integrated systems, building these systems and integrating them into software and focusing on rigourously testing these models and understanding their limitations.

+- I am looking to collaborate on a project that integrates AI in C!

 <!--
 **Roxy7074/Roxy7074** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.